-The aerotriangulation (AT) phase of the project was performed by QSI as a subcontractor to Dewberry using digital AT methods to establish the network of photogrammetric control required for the compilation phase.
+The aerotriangulation (AT) phase of the project was performed by QSI using digital AT methods to establish the network of photogrammetric control required for the compilation phase.
 The images from all 81 flight lines were adjusted in three separate blocks.
-Project NC1406D-TB-C was covered entirely by block two designated as VA1408.
+Project NC1407D-TB-C was covered entirely by block one containing flight lines 311 - 314.
 The Intergraph ImageStation Automatic Triangulation (ISAT) software (ver.
 6.1) was used to perform automatic point measurements and interactive point measurements of tie points.
-Upon successful completion of the aerotriangulation process the ISAT software provided the RMS of the standard deviations of the residuals for each aerotriangulated ground point which were used to compute a predicted horizontal circular error of 0.3 meters based on a 95% confidence level for block two.
-For further information see the AT Report on file with other project data within the RSD Electronic Data Library.
+Upon successful completion of the aerotriangulation process, the ISAT software provided the RMS of the standard deviations of the residuals for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.2 meters based on a 95% confidence level for block one.
+For further information see the Aerotriangulation Report on file with other project data within the RSD Electronic Data Library.